Scholar of Global Distinction Program

-World View’s N.C.
-Global Distinction program mobilizes the international resources of the University of North Carolina at Chapel Hill to help N.C. community colleges create truly global campuses.
+As part of this partnership, community colleges and their faculty commit to develop and offer globally intensive courses and activities through which students can earn a global distinction credential.
+UNC World View mobilizes the international resources of the University of North Carolina at Chapel Hill to help community colleges create truly global campuses.

-It is fast becoming recognized as a national model for university-community college cooperation in global learning.
+It is a national model for university-community college collaboration in global learning.

 World View and its UNC partners – including UNC’s five U.S. Department of Education-funded area studies programs, called National Resource Centers, and UNC University Libraries – provide support and access to knowledge, networks and grant funding needed to develop those course offerings and support students’ global education.

 - Investigate the world beyond their immediate environment, framing significant problems and conducting well-crafted and age-appropriate research

 - Recognize perspectives, others’ and their own, articulating and explaining such perspectives thoughtfully and respectfully

 - Communicate ideas effectively with diverse audiences, bridging geographic, linguistic, ideological, and cultural barriers